HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* Set a Patient's first name's second given name to "Marie":
+* Path to a patient's second given name in the first name field:

   ```
-  * name[0].given[1] = "Marie"
+  name[0].given[1]
   ```

-* Equivalent expression, since the zero index is assumed when omitted:
+* Equivalent path expression, since the zero index is assumed when omitted:

   ```
-  * name.given[1] = "Marie"
+  name.given[1]
   ```

 #### Reference Paths

 Elements can offer a choice of reference types.
-To address a specific resource or profile among the choices, follow the path with square brackets (`[` `]`) containing the target type (or the profile's `name`, `id`, or `url`).
+To address a specific resource or profile among the choices, follow the path with square brackets (`[ ]`) containing the target type (or the profile's `name`, `id`, or `url`).

 **Example:**

-* Given an element named `performer` with an inherited choice type of Reference(Organization or Practitioner), refer to the Practitioner:
+* Given an element named `performer` with an inherited choice type of Reference(Organization or Practitioner), the path to the Practitioner:

   ```
   performer[Practitioner]